presidentbeef/brat/setup.md

 1. [Clone or download](http://github.com/presidentbeef/brat/tree/master) the latest Brat version.

 This may be all you need to do if you are using a 32-bit Linux and the included binaries work for you.

-If not, you may wish to compile it all yourself:

-1. Install [libgc](http://www.hpl.hp.com/personal/Hans_Boehm/gc/) - `sudo urpmi libgc1 libgc-devel` (or the equivalent for your platform)
-2. Install [GMP](http://gmplib.org/) - `sudo urpmi libgmp libgmp-devel`
-3. Run `sh ./build.sh` to compile Neko and Brat (it is fine to skip any libraries it may ask about)

-If you want to compile a 64-bit version: First, be aware that there seem to be some issues with it.
-Second, modify `src/neko/Makefile` and uncomment the flags for 64-bit compilation.
+Maybe.

 ## Testing